France men's national basketball team: Rise to the world elite (2011–present)

 In the quarter-finals, France had the duty of trying to knock off the favourites of the tournament, the United States.
 Ultimately led by majestic games from Evan Fournier and big man Rudy Gobert, France eliminated the United States 79–89.
 The win advanced the team into the semi-finals with a date versus Argentina.
 With the emotional confidence boosting win behind them, France exhibited lackluster urgency in their next match in an 80–66 defeat to the Argentines.
 The lost for France was their second consecutive ouster in the semis at the World Cup.
 France would move on to claim the bronze medal, downing Australia in a rematch 67–59.

 Heading toward the 2020 Summer Olympics, France automatically qualified for the event, through being one of top two European finishers at the prior World Cup.
 In the opening match of the tournament for France, behind Evan Fournier's team high (28 points), France once again defeated the United States 83–76.
 After the solid victory, France would make it all the way to the semi-finals to meet the surprise team of the competition to that point, in Luka Dončić and Slovenia.
 With a place into the gold medal game on the line, Nicolas Batum's game saving block at the buzzer lifted France into the final 90–89.
 Although in a rematch with the United States, France would have to settle for silver, as the team would lose 82–87.

 During EuroBasket 2022 qualifying, France made it through with a (4–2) record, to clinch qualification to their 39th appearance to the Euro finals.
 After losing in their first match of Group B to Germany, France moved to (1–1), following a strong victory against rivals Lithuania 73–77.
 France would go on to win two of their last three group stage matches, to advance into the knockout phase.
 In the Round of 16, France survived an upset scare in overtime, from a feisty Turkish side 86–87.
 Entering the quarter-finals, France once again needed overtime to keep their title hopes alive, this time in a win against Italy 93–85.
-After cruising passed Poland in the semi-finals, France were back in the final of the EuroBasket for first time since 2013.
+After cruising past Poland in the semi-finals, France were back in the final of the EuroBasket for first time since 2013.
 However, the team saw its tournament journey end, falling to Spain 88–76.

+Entering European Qualifiers for the 2023 FIBA World Cup, France cruised to qualification after accumulating a (10–2) record to secure their ninth appearance at the World Cup finals.
+However, the national team was quickly eliminated from the event, following disastrous performances in two out of their three group stage games; which sent France into the classification round to finish the tournament.